-Integrated Marketing Communication (IMC) unites advertising and public relations with the breadth of the marketing communication field for ethical strategic communication in a changing world.
-You will learn the communication processes that establish and identify a “brand” for internal and external publics.
-The IMC major prepares you for service in advertising and public relations agencies, integrated marketing communication agencies, corporations, nonprofit organizations, and public institutions.
+- Integrated Marketing Communication (IMC) unites advertising and public relations with the breadth of the marketing communication field for ethical strategic communication in a changing world.
+The IMC major prepares graduates for service in advertising and public relations agencies, integrated marketing communication agencies, corporations, nonprofit organizations, and public institutions.

 If you choose to major with us, you can add a major in English, and majors in English can add a major in Communication & Rhetorical Studies.
 The first selected major requires 30 credit hours and the second major 24 credit hours.